The popular story of how low-carb diets work goes something like this: Reducing your carbohydrate in...

 Let me introduce myself.
 My name is Mark Sisson.
 I’m 63 years young.
 I live and work in Malibu, California.
 In a past life I was a professional marathoner and triathlete.
 Now my life goal is to help 100 million people get healthy.
 I started this blog in 2006 to empower people to take full responsibility for their own health and enjoyment of life by investigating, discussing, and critically rethinking everything we’ve assumed to be true about health and wellness...Tell Me More

 Have you tried hemp oil?
 After almost a century of being outlawed, hemp—a form of cannabis with extremely low levels of psychoactive THC—is now legal in the United States.
 This is big news for people interested in the therapeutic effects of cannabidiol (or CBD) because—while hemp doesn’t contain enough THC, the compound that provides the “high” of cannabis, or any other psychoactive compounds—it does contain cannabidiol (CBD).
 For years, all anyone talked about when they talked about cannabis was the THC content.
 Breeders focused on driving THC levels as high as possible and ignored the other compounds.
 Even pharmaceutical companies interested in the medical applications of cannabis focused on the THC, producing synthetic THC-only drugs that performed poorly compared to the real thing.
 It turns out that all the other components of cannabis matter, too, and foremost among them is CBD.
 CBD doesn’t get you high, but it does have big physiological impacts.
 These days, researchers are exploring CBD as a treatment for epilepsy, anxiety, and insomnia.
 They’ve uncovered potential anti-inflammatory, anxiolytic, and immunomodulatory properties.
 And now that it’s quasi legal, hundreds of CBD-rich hemp oil products are appearing on the market.
 What are the purported benefits of using CBD-rich hemp oil, and what does the evidence say?
 Although CBD research is growing, it’s still understudied and I expect I’ll have to update this post in the near future with more information.
 But for now, here’s a rundown of what the research says.
-The Health Benefits of CBD In Hemp Oil CBD For Anxiety Reduction Anxiety can be crippling.
+1) Hemp Oil For Anxiety Reduction Anxiety can be crippling.
 I don’t have generalized social anxiety, but I, like anyone else, know what it feels like to be anxious about something.
 It happens to everyone.
 Now imagine feeling that all the time, particularly when it matters most—around other people.
 The average person doesn’t consider the import and impact of anxiety on a person’s well-being.
 If CBD can reduce anxiety, that might just be its most important feature.
 Does it?
 Before a simulated public speaking event, people with generalized social anxiety disorder were either given 600 mg of CBD or a placebo.
 Those who received CBD reported less anxiety, reduced cognitive impairment, and more comfort while giving the speech.
 Seeing as how people without social anxiety disorder claim public speaking as their biggest fear, that CBD helped people with social anxiety disorder give a speech is a huge effect.
 This appears to be legit.
 A placebo-controlled trial is nothing to sniff at.
-CBD For Sleep A 2017 review provides a nice summary of the effects of CBD on sleep: In insomnia patients, 160 mg/day of CBD increased sleep time and reduced the number of arousals (not that kind) during the night.
+2) Hemp Oil For Sleep A 2017 review provides a nice summary of the effects of CBD on sleep: In insomnia patients, 160 mg/day of CBD increased sleep time and reduced the number of arousals (not that kind) during the night.
 Lower doses are linked to increased arousals and greater wakefulness.
 High dose CBD improved sleep; adding THC reduced slow wave sleep.
 In preliminary research with Parkinson’s patients, CBD reduced REM-related behavioral disorder—which is when you basically act out your dreams as they’re happening.
-More recently, a large case series (big bunch of … Continue reading “5 Hemp Oil Benefits For Health and Wellness”Read More
+More recently, a large case series (big bunch of case studies done at … Continue reading “5 Hemp Oil Benefits For Health and Wellness”Read More

 Next month, Primal Kitchen® will be teaming up with the Whole30® crew to help support people doing the Whole30 program.
 The guidelines complement the Primal Blueprint, after all, and the Primal Blueprint is a common after-Whole30 approach to long-term vitality for many folks.
 The Whole30 itself offers incredibly valuable feedback on the effects of certain foods on your health, and it’s an amazing kick-start for turning your diet (and well-being) around.
 Today I’m offering up my top tips for a successful Whole 30 experience.Read More